Oscar Gonzalez Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins' 3.94 team ERA ranks eighth across all league pitching staffs.
+- The Twins' 3.94 team ERA ranks eighth among all league pitching staffs.

-- The righty last appeared on Thursday against the Texas Rangers, when he tossed five innings, allowing five earned runs while giving up 10 hits.
+- His last time out came on Saturday against the Texas Rangers, when the right-hander tossed seven innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.